 The next day, we visited the Grand Palace and the Temple of the Emerald Buddha.
 It was fun learning about their past and observing their culture which is a lot different from ours.
 We were planning to visit more temples but it was scorching hot, and we felt very exhausted.
 So, we decided to return back to our hostel to freshen up before our flight back home.
 Our time in Thailand was short but it made a huge impression on us.

 Throughout our whole trip, we were able to meet different people, drooled at delicious foods, understood cultures, wondered on beautiful structures, and discovered the world around us.

 We ended our trip taking home not just souvenirs or remembrances but also lessons from the world that cannot be learned through books or in classrooms, but by going out there.

 - I’ve learned that the world is not dangerous as it seems.
 There will be some dangers, but it is part of the adventure… learn from it.

 - Consider traveling not just a luxury but also a learning experience.
 Spend less and gain more.

-- Life is meant to explore, to discover and to enjoy.
-Because of our fast way of life, we forgot to enjoy small things, appreciate everything good around us and to live life fully.
+- Life is meant to explore, discover and enjoy.
+Because of our fast way of life, we forgot to enjoy small things, appreciate everything good around us and live life fully.